About Your Surgery

 When is my first appointment after surgery?

 Your first appointment after surgery will be 2 to 4 weeks after surgery.
-You can set this appointment up before your surgery or you will be given the phone number to call in your discharge paperwork.
+Your nurse will give you instructions on how to make this appointment, including the phone number to call.
 At this appointment, your doctor will discuss your test results with you in detail.

 - Have a temperature of 101° F (38.3° C) or higher